 The Acropolis hours on Sundays are the same with all other days.
 Closing time is 20.00 in summer and 17.00 in winter.
 Exact closing times during shoulder months tend to vary, so it’s best to check the official website.

-Apart from the Acropolis, there are a few more ancient sites you can visit in Athens.
+Apart from the Acropolis and the Ancient Agora, there are a few more archaeological sites you can visit in Athens.
 You can find more information in my article about the combined ticket for the ancient sites in Athens.

 When in Athens, you can visit a museum or two.
 There are several historical museums in Athens, so you can choose the ones you are more interested in.

 Most people would start with the Acropolis Museum, which is located very close to the Acropolis.
 You will see artefacts which were discovered in and around the Acropolis.
 Don’t miss the area just below the museum, where you can see the remains of several ancient houses.

 The National Archaeological Museum is another popular choice.
 It contains thousands of artefacts that have been excavated all around Greece.
 You would need at least four hours to explore it properly!
 Like the Acropolis, it has free entrance on the first Sunday of the off-season months.

 The lesser known National Historical Museum, which presents Greece’s most recent history, is free to visit on all Sundays.